blueschistrocks/stock-analysis/Challenge/Resources/Written_Report.md

 A disadvantage of refactoring the original VBA is that the original VBA code works well.
 Unless a client routinely needs to analyze thousands of stocks a VBA code that already works well for a smaller analysis could be more efficient than spending the time to refactor the code.![image](https://user-images.githubusercontent.com/89749126/154819211-006c7a00-f16d-4ad0-bd0a-8d60a88b2ae1.png)

-## Run Times for Original and Refactored Code
+## Run Times for Original and Refactored VBA Code

 Below are screenshots of the run times for the original VBA code and refactored VBA Code.

-### Original Code Run Time for 2017 Stock Data
+### Original VBA Code Run Time for 2017 Stock Data
 ![2017 Original Code Run Time](https://github.com/blueschistrocks/stock-analysis/blob/8876a6657153bf9fcba45d1d8449595bcbff474a/Challenge/Resources/2017_runtime_original.png)

-### Original Code Run Time for 2018 Stock Data
+### Original VBA Code Run Time for 2018 Stock Data
 ![2018 Original Code Run Time](https://github.com/blueschistrocks/stock-analysis/blob/8876a6657153bf9fcba45d1d8449595bcbff474a/Challenge/Resources/2018_runtime_original.png)

-### Refactored Code Run Time for 2017 Stock Data
+### Refactored VBA Code Run Time for 2017 Stock Data
 ![2017 Refactored Code Run Time]( https://github.com/blueschistrocks/stock-analysis/blob/8876a6657153bf9fcba45d1d8449595bcbff474a/Challenge/Resources/VBA_Challenge_2017.png)

-### Refactored Code Run Time for 2018 Stock Data
+### Refactored VBA Code Run Time for 2018 Stock Data
 ![2018 Refactored Code Run Time]( https://github.com/blueschistrocks/stock-analysis/blob/8876a6657153bf9fcba45d1d8449595bcbff474a/Challenge/Resources/VBA_Challenge_2018.png)

-## Refactored Code Excel Analysis Output
+## Refactored VBA Code Excel Analysis Output

 Below are screenshots the of analysis output of the refactored VBA Code for the stocks in 2017 and 2018.